Am I eligible for funding if I have not yet completed a master’s degree?

 Can I submit photographs or charts with my application?

-Yes, but any non-textual material must be included within the ten-page limit of the project proposal.
+Yes, but any non-textual material must be included within the limits of the project proposal.

 Do I need to submit transcripts with my application?